How to Taste Wine Like a Pro (in 3 Easy Steps)

 There are few things we at The Slow Road appreciate more than fine wine—but one of them may be sparing ourselves from embarrassment as we sip.
 Fortunately, we’ve consulted a few of our expert friends and cobbled together three simple steps for sipping like a sommelier.

-Three Easy Steps to Sip Like a Pro!
+Three Easy Steps to Sip Like a Pro

+Consider this your secret weapon for appearing an oenological expert.
 First, swirl the wine in your glass.
 Then stick your nose into the glass on a 45-degree angle (the angle is a dead give away that you’re a real pro) and have a good sniff.
 What aromas do you smell?
 Young wines often have primary, fruity aromas (black currant, raspberries), while older ones are characterized by secondary, earthy or animalistic smells.

-3. Tasting the Wine
+3. Moment of Truth: Tasting the Wine

 Here you must be at one with your palate and nasal chemo-receptors.
 Aromas from the wine in the mouth pervade the upper airways where the sensation of “tasting” is born.
 After sipping, breathe in and out through the nose while staring meaningfully out of a window—and do whatever is required to not choke and splutter the wine on your neighbour.
 Then taste the wine’s finish by swallowing it.
 A rule of thumb: the longer the flavour lingers on your palate, the longer you will be able to cellar the wine.